x74353/SaveAmphetamine/README.md

 # Update: Amphetamine Has Been Saved!

 On January 2nd, 2021, I received a call from Apple to discuss the results of my appeal.
-On that call, an Apple representative stated that Apple now recognizes that the world "amphetamine" and the pill icon are being used "metaphorically", and in a "medical sense."
+On that call, an Apple representative stated that Apple now recognizes that the word "amphetamine" and the pill icon are being used "metaphorically", and in a "medical sense."

 Thank you to all for sharing this story and helping to keep Amphetamine in the App Store.
 <BR><BR>